animeshtiwari1208/to-do-app/README.md

 - Start the development server:
 - npm run dev
  ## Note
-The application uses Redux for state management.
-Functional components and React hooks (useState, useDispatch, useSelector) are used.
-Basic styling is done using CSS
+The application uses Redux for state management, Functional components and React hooks (useState, useDispatch, useSelector) are used, Basic styling is done using CSS.